Connect with us

 • Ability to increase buying power through leveraging

-• Availability of futures on all sorts of underlying assets (stocks, currencies, indices, metals etc.)
+• Availability of futures on all underlying assets (stocks, currencies, indices, metals, etc.)

 • Hedging risks associated with any business activity (including farming)